vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 ## 7. Scope limits

 -We do not estimate any causal effect of firm fundamentals on stock prices; the analysis is purely predictive and associational.
--We do not construct or evaluate trading strategies, portfolio optimisation, or backtesting; the output is limited to price forecasts.
+*We do not construct or evaluate trading strategies, portfolio optimisation, or backtesting; the output is limited to price forecasts.
--We do not adjust for corporate actions beyond the adjusted closing prices provided by yfinance.
+*We do not adjust for corporate actions beyond the adjusted closing prices provided by yfinance.
--We do not model intraday, weekly, or multi-year price dynamics; the prediction horizon is fixed at 1 year (365 days).
+*We do not model intraday, weekly, or multi-year price dynamics; the prediction horizon is fixed at 1 year (365 days).
--We do not generalise findings beyond the sample of ~90 NSE large-cap firms used in the analysis.
+*We do not generalise findings beyond the sample of ~90 NSE large-cap firms used in the analysis.
--We do not harmonise accounting standards or reporting differences; all financial variables are used as reported by Yahoo Finance.
+*We do not harmonise accounting standards or reporting differences; all financial variables are used as reported by Yahoo Finance.
--We do not develop a production system, web application, or API; deliverables are limited to a reproducible notebook and output files.
+*We do not develop a production system, web application, or API; deliverables are limited to a reproducible notebook and output files.

 ## 8. Risks and fallback

--Risk: The dataset is small (≈ 90 firms) and cross-sectional, which may limit the ability of machine learning models to generalize and outperform the naive persistence baseline.
+*Risk: The dataset is small (≈ 90 firms) and cross-sectional, which may limit the ability of machine learning models to generalize and outperform the naive persistence baseline.
--Fallback: If models fail to beat the baseline MSE, we will reframe the analysis to focus on directional prediction (up/down classification) and report directional accuracy alongside error metrics.
+*Fallback: If models fail to beat the baseline MSE, we will reframe the analysis to focus on directional prediction (up/down classification) and report directional accuracy alongside error metrics.
--Risk: Stock prices are non-stationary and scale-dependent, which may lead to poor performance when predicting price levels directly.
+*Risk: Stock prices are non-stationary and scale-dependent, which may lead to poor performance when predicting price levels directly.
--Fallback: If large prediction errors persist, we will transform the outcome variable to returns and evaluate model performance using return-based metrics.
+*Fallback: If large prediction errors persist, we will transform the outcome variable to returns and evaluate model performance using return-based metrics.

 ## 9. Reproducibility checklist